elirnm/LING-575-Cancer-Project/README.md

 Usage
 -----

-Uses Python 3
+Update config.py to contain the location of your MetaMap Lite directory, then run:

-Windows (assuming the default python is python 3):
+Windows (assumes the default Python is Python 3):
 ```
 run.cmd main.py data_dir error_file
 ```